HumanBrainProject/coallocation-slurm-plugin/README.md

 4. Set this new plugin in the Slurm configuration file (`slurm.conf`) by inserting the line `JobSubmitPlugins=job_submit/all_partitions`
 5. Define the partitions as required (based on the storage needs) in the Slurm configuration file (`slurm.conf`);
 6. Restart the control daemon (`slurmctld`) of Slurm.
-To ease of use, a sample Slurm configuration file defining two partitions is available in the repository of the project.

 User guide
 ----------